xodio/xod/README.md

 ## Repository commands

 You can run several commands on source files.
-They are available as yarn subcommands:
+They are available as Yarn subcommands:

 * `yarn build` — build, transpile, pack all
 * `yarn build:electron` — build desktop IDE only